 Life insurance policies can be used as tax planning tool as premium paid on Insurance Policies is eligible for tax benefits under Section 80C of the Income Tax Act 1961 (Act) and Maturity Proceeds are also eligible for exemption under section Section 10(10D) and Section 10(10A)(iii).
-Life Insurance helps Assessee in only tax saving , achieving their long term goals and it also provides Comprehensive financial protection against unforeseen events for your family.
+Life Insurance helps Assessee in tax saving , achieving their long term goals and it also provides Comprehensive financial protection against unforeseen events for your family.

 Deduction U/s.
 80C in respect of life insurance premium

 Who is Eligible Assessee – Individual and Hindu undivided family.

 Maximum Limit – Maximum Deduction allowed under this Section is Rs.
 1.50 Lakh and the sum includes payment on other allowable investment option available Under Section 80C of the Income Tax Act,1961.
 It is to be further noted that combined Maximum limit of deduction under Sec 80C & 80CCC & 80CCD (1) is Rs 1,50,000.

 Deduction limit: Deduction will be allowed only for premiums upto a maximum of 10% of the sum assured for policy issued on or after April 1, 2012.
 In case of policy issued before March 31, 2012, deduction will be allowed only for premiums upto a maximum of 20% of the sum assured.